Remember the MasterCard commercials from a few years ago? In my mind, I see one of them going like this:

 You can send the reports automatically via email as individual files, or bundled into a password-protected (and encrypted) zip file.
 Report files can be editable, or PDFs that are digitally signed to reassure auditors that the information hasn’t been tampered with.
 If you prefer, you can place the reports in the IFS for the user to access.

-Compliance Monitor offers batch scheduling and email distribution of audit reports.
+Compliance Monitor for IBM I offers batch scheduling and email distribution of audit reports.

-Compliance Monitor eliminates the burden of audit reporting.
+Compliance Monitor for IBM i eliminates the burden of audit reporting.
 Its hundreds of report options give visibility to static information, such as user profiles and system values, as well as dynamic events recorded into the security audit journal, QAUDJRN.
 Priceless—YES!